UCSD-SUMS/latex-sp17-intermediate-workshop/README.md

 # :fire: latex-sp17-intermediate-workshop :fire:
 Source files, links, and references for the 2017 Winter Quarter *Intermediate* Latex Workshop.

+Be sure to fill out the [feedback form here](https://docs.google.com/forms/d/e/1FAIpQLSc_XhSBlver1KE2i_TZCUWEyyia5XNJcE67r79EBnEcmXmiPw/viewform)!

-(This is a follow up to the introductory workshop, which can be found [here](https://github.com/UCSD-SUMS/latex-sp17-intro-workshop))
+(This is a follow up to the introductory workshop, which can be found [here](https://github.com/UCSD-SUMS/latex-sp17-intro-workshop).)

 # Topics Covered